Blueberry Pear Jam With Vanilla and Anise

 The temperature advised in number 7 is only applicable if you are using a water bath canning system or pressure cooker for canning.
 If you are using any method of canning that does not involve processing the jars after they have been filled, you may need to aim for a higher temperature based on canning safety to prevent bacteria growth.

-8. Once the mixture has reached the proper temperature, turn of the burner and add the vanilla and anise extracts.
+- Once the mixture has reached the proper temperature, turn off the burner and add the vanilla and anise extracts.
 Be careful using too much anise if you do not care for black licorice; this recipe does not result in a strong black licorice taste, but too much more anise might.

 Be sure you add the extracts after you have finished cooking the jam prior to canning because you do not want the extracts to cook off.